techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/index.md

 ---

 ## Implementation (How we will do it)
-- **Weekly 90-minute sessions** throughout Spring.
+- **Weekly 90-minute sessions** throughout the Spring term.
 - Each week introduces a **new design idea** inside a **mini-project**.
-- Projects are tiered for mixed-ability access and extension.
+- Projects are designed with **tiers of challenge** so every child can access and extend.
 - Plans may adapt depending on time, resources, or group interests.

 ---